Polymyositis Clinical Presentation

 Primary cardiac abnormalities due to myocarditis may be present in a few patients.
 These abnormalities mainly manifest as atrioventricular conduction defects, tachyarrhythmias, low ejection fraction, dilated cardiomyopathy, or congestive heart failure.

-General systemic disturbances, such as fever, malaise, weight loss, arthralgia, and Raynaud phenomenon, may occur when polymyositis is associated with a connective-tissue disorder.
+General systemic disturbances, such as fever, malaise, weight loss, arthralgia, and Raynaud phenomenon, may occur when polymyositis is associated with another connective-tissue disorder.

 Inclusion body myositis